eddyystop/joi-errors-for-forms/README.md

 - `${limit}` allowed length of string.
 - `${encoding}` string encoding.
 Could be `undefined`.
 Its converted to a string.

-Note that in the Mongoose schema, `type` retains the Joi value.
+Note that `type` retains the Joi value in the Mongoose schema.
 It is not converted to what Mongoose would return.